English at The Meadows

 - The rigorous approach to fluency and vocabulary acquisition leads to an excellent comprehension of texts from a wide range of genres.

 - Children have the motivation to read for both study and for pleasure.

 - The extensive knowledge gained through having read and enjoyed a rich and varied range of texts enables children to become condiment, independent learners who are ready for the next stage in their education.

 For further details about our approach to Reading and Early Reading click here.

 Writing is a fundamental skill, which alongside reading, ensures that children can become successful communicators with the ability to share their voice with the world.
 Through teaching the skills outlined in the National Curriculum through a range of engaging texts, we ensure that children are able to express themselves clearly across the curriculum.

-Following on from the Little Wandle phonics programme, children in Year 3 onwards learn to spell using The Spelling Book “Transforming the Teaching of Spelling” developed by renowned educationalist Jane Considine.
+Following on from the Little Wandle phonics programme, children continue learning to spell using The Spelling Book “Transforming the Teaching of Spelling” developed by renowned educationalist Jane Considine.
 This clear and systematic approach builds on the phonic skills learnt during KS1 and will help children to unlock the door to successful spelling, providing them with life-long strategies that can be applied to words of increasing complexity.